UBT-AI2/rk/README.md

 ===========================

 Some parameters can be changed by editing the file `include/config.h`.
 See the comments in that file for details.

+You can also overwrite the settings in `include/config.h` by using the make variable `DEFINES`, e.g.,

+    > make DEFINES="PROBLEM=LV METHOD=VERNER65"

+But don't forget to `make clean` first.

 Compiling
 =========